Andermatt Music Autumn Festival 2019

 About This Event

-The Autumn Festival marks a partnership with LUCERNE FESTIVAL which has programmed this spectacular three day event.
+The Autumn Festival marked a partnership with LUCERNE FESTIVAL which programmed this spectacular three day event.

 Starring: Gabriela Montero, Benjamin Grosvenor and Soloists of the LUCERNE FESTIVAL ORCHESTRA and the Chamber Orchestra of Europe conducted by Daniel Harding.